JohnWebb26/Vex-Desk-Defence-System/README.md

 # Vex-Desk-Defence-System

 This project is a programmable rubber band launching turret using the VEX EXP kit and Python (VEXcode EXP).
+There are two versions accessible in this repo to view.
+The VEXbrain folder will display the content for the remote control version, and the raspberry pi folder will display the content for the facial tracking version.

-The launcher can rotate left/right on the X-axis and up/down on the Y-axis using the VEX controller joysticks.
+The rubberband launcher can rotate left/right on the X-axis and up/down on the Y-axis using the VEX controller joysticks.
 Pressing the A button on the controller activates the firing motor to release a rubber band.

 ---